Public Accountability: Policies and Procedures

 The purpose of the Remuneration Committee is to make decisions relating to the remuneration of employees on Professorial and Professional Services Grade 11.

-The salary of the VC is made publicly available in the University’s Operational and Financial Review and Financial Statements that also includes anonymised data on salaries above £100K.
+The salary of the Vice-Chancellor is made publically available in the University's Operational and Financial Review and Financial Statements that also includes anonymised data on salaries above £100K.

-You can get further details on our Welsh language policies → Welsh Language Scheme
+You can get further details on the Welsh Language Standards

-The University is committed to the highest standards of openness, probity and accountability, and seeks to conduct its affairs in a responsible manner.
+The University is committeed to the highest standards of openness, probity and accountability, and seeks to conduct its affairs in a responsible manner.

 The University has in place a "Whistle-Blowing" (Public Interest Disclosure) policy and procedures to enable staff, students and other members of the University to raise concerns which are in the public interest relating to allegations of fraud, malpractice, impropriety, unethical behaviour or improper conduct.
 The policy and procedures ensure that concerns made in good faith are dealt with robustly and fairly, and that members raising such concerns are not subject to any form of victimisation.